sfwem/meshmap/README.md

 I've tried to provide instructions on the admin pages themselves.
 From the admin pages you can "fix" a nodes location, which can be helpful for those users that forget the "-" in front of their longitude. :)
 The admin pages also allow for the addition of "Non Mesh" Markers, fire stations, police stations, EOC's , etc...

+You can change the way the page looks by copying webpage/css/meshmap.css-default to webpage/css/meshmap.css.

 ## ToDo List
 ----------
 (In no particular order)
 - [x] Add new MeshMap Logo.
 - [x] Change the user editable files to be distributed with "-default" added to the extension, no more tar.gz file.
-- [ ] Use a cookie instead of _POST for the internet check (No more stupid dialog box on refresh).
+- [x] Use a cookie instead of _POST for the internet check (No more stupid dialog box on refresh).
 - [ ] Make "Parallel Threads" work again in get-map-info script, with limits on how many can be run at once (this will greatly speed up network polling).
 - [ ] Changes so sbarc.org can have the new version too!
 - [ ] Change css file for the "?" slide-out menu.